StevenMayher/431-2021/projectA/proposals.md

 Grace Armstrong	|	Kiran Desai	|	Environmental Factors and their Impact on Life Expectancy Alise Carlson	|	Abigail Basson  |	Health Behaviors and Socioeconomic Factors Associated with Unemployment in Four Neighboring States
-Anushree Iyengar	|	Avantika Bhaduri	|	Individual Behaviors and Systemic Factors as Predictors of Poor Physical Health Days Raunak Nair	|	Sid Dugar	|	Predictors of Violent Crime in 4 states in the US Scarlett He	|	Jiayue Yang	| Analysis of four risk factors that contribute to the rate of life expectancy in five states in the US
+Anushree Iyengar	|	Avantika Bhaduri	|	Individual Behaviors and Systemic Factors as Predictors of Poor Physical Health Days Scarlett He	|	Jiayue Yang	| Analysis of four risk factors that contribute to the rate of life expectancy in five states in the US
 Alan Kiang	|	Erika Hutt |	Effect of Education Level and Income on Influenza Vaccination Rates Makaela Mews	|	Jeeda Ismail	|	The Impact of Income and Health Behaviors on Poor Mental Health Days